Scope

 • Ensure you have assessed, investigated and treated any primary or exacerbating causes of agitation.

-• Treat concurrent contributory pathophysiology (e.g. hypoxia, hypercapnia, BSL/metabolic, hypotension, sepsis, CNS infections, seizure activity etc)
+• Treat concurrent contributory pathophysiology (e.g. hypoxia, hypercapnia, BSL/metabolic, hypotension, sepsis, CNS infections, seizure activity, toxicological intoxication/withdrawal etc)

 • Treat pain